 In seeking to achieve the Fund's objective, the Fund may, from time to time (and not as a part of its principal strategy), effect short sales of equity securities.
 To effect a short sale, the Fund will borrow a security from a brokerage firm to make delivery to the buyer.
 The Fund is then obligated to replace the borrowed security by purchasing it at the market price at the time of replacement.
 Thus, short sales expose the Fund to the risk that it will be required to buy the security sold short (also known as "covering" the short position) at a time when the security has appreciated in value, thus resulting in a loss to the Fund.
 Positions in equity securities sold short are more risky than long positions (purchases) in equity securities, because there is no limit on the loss that may be incurred.
 Moreover, the amount of any gain achieved through a short sale will be decreased, and the amount of any loss increased, by the amount of any premium or interest the Fund may be required to pay in connection with a short sale.
 There is a risk that the borrowed securities would need to be returned to the brokerage firm on short notice.
 If a request for return of securities occurs at a time when other short sellers of the subject security are receiving similar requests, a "short squeeze" can occur, and the Fund might be compelled, at the most disadvantageous time, to replace borrowed securities previously sold short with purchases on the open market, possibly at prices significantly in excess of the price at which the securities were sold short.
-The successful use of short selling may be adversely affected by imperfect correlation between movements in the price of the equity security sold short and the equity securities being hedged.
-Any short selling may exaggerate the volatility of the Fund's investment portfolio.
+The successful use of short selling may be adversely affected by imperfect correlation between movements in the price of the equity security sold short and the equity securities when the equity securities occurs at a time when other short selling may be adversely affected by imperfect correlation between movements in the price of the equity securities were sold short.
+The successful use of short selling may exaggerate the volatility of the Fund's investment portfolio.
 Short selling may result in increased transaction costs to the Fund.
 Any short selling could subject the Fund to increased leverage risk.
 The SEC has adopted rules that change the framework for the permissible use of short sales.
 See "Use of Leverage" and "Investment Related Risks - Derivatives" for more information.